biosaxs-dev/molass-develop/_sources/chapters/04/git_env.md

 If not yet, install git with "64-bit Git for Windows Setup" from <a href="https://git-scm.com/downloads/win">Download for Windows</a>.

-And set your account info as like follows.
+And set your account info like this.

 ```none
 git config --global user.name "John Doe"